 - 1. The EER (including the EP) are redefined every year and are valid for one academic year only.
 If study units are changed from the previous academic year due to curriculum changes, transitional measures (link) may apply.
 A transitional measure describes until when and in what way you can still participate in tests taken in the 'old' way.
 See article 4.13 for the validity period of obtained test results. - 2.
 If the curriculum has changed in parts and/or a study unit is dropped, the test of that study unit is offered twice more in the following academic year.
 In that academic year, the degree programme no longer has to provide education for this study unit.
 Then you have to take the new study unit.
-If it is not offered, the degree programme indicates how you can obtain credits linked to the replaced component.
-An overview of this can be found in the bezem and conversion table of the degree programme: (link). - 3.
-The degree programme prepares a conversion table if the curriculum is changed (link).
+If it is not offered, the degree programme indicates how you can obtain credits linked to the replaced component: Appendix 2 and link. - 3.
+The degree programme prepares a conversion table if the curriculum is changed link.